CaptureContext/Palette/README.md

 .package(url: "https://github.com/MakeupStudio/Palette.git", from: "2.0.0")
 ```

-then add `Makeup` dependency to your target.
+then add `Palette` dependency to your target.

 ## Licence